October, 2022

 The Ad Tech Blog

 My first database was a C64 datasette.
 In the 80s , you wrote the program in memory and then saved it a magnetic tape.
 When you need it, you load it from the datasette (no auto-save feature available.)
 The data model was effectively the C64 Basic variables types.
 Fast-forward to the 90s , my next database was a Microsoft Access file.
 I used to work with Visual Basic 5 to develop desktop applications.
-You could create tables, fields, and relationships and run join queries between tables.

 article thumbnail